 Benjamin Niaulin: I wanted to talk to you a little bit about—things are changing.
 You’re in town to speak at a user group about going from classic to modern [SharePoint], and there are tons of questions surrounding that topic.

 You've known and played with ShareGate Desktop for quite some time now, mainly for migration projects.
 I know that you've used it in other scenarios as well.
-So, really, as we see the landscape changing, if I could say it like that, we've seen migrations going to on-prem to on-prem, going to Office 365.
+So, really, as we see the landscape changing, if I could say it like that, we've seen migrations going from on-prem to on-prem (version upgrades) then on-prem going to Office 365.
 We're talking a lot about reorganizing, restructuring, modernizing and ShareGate Desktop is still, I think, a very good fit for that.
 What do you think?

 Marc Anderson: Do I need to say that I'm a big fan of ShareGate Desktop?
 I mean, I think I've made that more than clear to most people.
 But it's not an artificial fandom: I find that the ShareGate Desktop application is useful on a day-to-day basis.
 I mean, I fire it up, if not every day, every other day or every three days to accomplish something within SharePoint for my clients, whether it's on-prem or in the cloud.
 And it's just an incredibly useful tool for doing all kinds of things.